Published online Dec 18, 2021. doi: 10.5500/wjt.v11.i12.512

 Published online: December 18, 2021

-This was a retrospective analysis of a cohort of cirrhotic patients aged ≥ 18 years, who underwent LT at a high-complexity teaching hospital from January 2005 to December 2012.
+This is a retrospective analysis of a cohort of cirrhotic patients aged ≥ 18 years who underwent liver transplantation at a high-complexity teaching hospital from January 2005 to December 2012.
+LTBI diagnosis and treatment were analyzed.

-The prevalence of LTBI was lower than expected.
-Initiation and completion of LTBI treatment was limited by difficulties in the management of these special patients.
+The prevalence of LTBI was lower than expected, and the initiation and completion of LTBI treatment was limited by difficulties in the management of these special patients.